Bailiwick of Guernsey: Alderney

-With a population of around 1,900 in 3 sqmi, Alderney has its own parliament, the States of Alderney, which has ten elected members and an elected president.
+With a population of around 2,200 in 3 sqmi, Alderney has its own parliament, the States of Alderney, which has ten elected members and an elected president.

-From 1612 Alderney had a judge appointed, with similar judicial powers to a bailiff; but on 1 January 1949 the island adopted a new constitution, giving up some independence, moving closer to Guernsey and confirming that it is part of the Bailiwick of Guernsey.
+From 1612, Alderney had a judge appointed, with similar judicial powers to a bailiff, but on 1 January 1949, the island adopted a new constitution, giving up some independence, moving closer to Guernsey, and confirming that it is part of the Bailiwick of Guernsey.

 Guernsey

 The island of Guernsey has a population of around 63,000 in 24 sqmi and forms the legal and administrative centre of the Bailiwick of Guernsey.
-The parliament of Guernsey and of the nearby inhabited islands of Herm, Jethou and Lihou is the States of Guernsey.
+The parliament of Guernsey and the nearby inhabited islands of Herm, Jethou and Lihou is the States of Guernsey.

 Sark

 Sark has a population of around 600 who live in 2 sqmi.
 Its parliament (together with the inhabited island of Brecqhou) is the Chief Pleas of Sark, with 18 elected members.

-In 1565, Helier de Carteret, Seigneur of St. Ouen in Jersey, was granted the fief of Sark by Queen Elizabeth I. He received letters patent granting him Sark in perpetuity, on condition that he kept the island free of pirates and that the island was occupied by at least forty men to defend it.
+In 1565, Helier de Carteret, Seigneur of St. Ouen in Jersey, was granted the fief of Sark by Queen Elizabeth I. He received letters patent granting him Sark in perpetuity on condition that he kept the island free of pirates and that at least forty men occupied it to defend it.
 Despite most families coming from Jersey, Sark remained within the Bailiwick of Guernsey.